core-wg/senml-spec/draft-ietf-core-senml.md

 numeric types such as double, float, integer and int become a JSON Number.
 XML boolean and string become a JSON Boolean and String respectively.
-CBOR represents numeric values with a CBOR type that does not loose any information from the JSON value.
+CBOR represents numeric values with a CBOR type that does not lose any information from the JSON value.
 EXI uses the XML types.

 New entries can be added to the registration by either Expert Review